bateller/martinfitzpatrick.name/content/bioinformatics/gpml2svg-released.md

 	gpml2svg(<svg-as-string>)

 Other options, including color-coding and XRef extras are available - I'll be documenting these once the API has stabilised.

+If you're interested in creating and editing pathways then [PathVisio][pathvisio] & [WikiPathways][wikipathways] are both great tools well worth taking a look at.

 # License
 Gpml2svg is licensed under a Modified BSD 2 clause (i.e. completely free), my license of choice for interoperability software.
 You can do with it what you will!